psqlmaster/gorgona/readme.md

 sudo gargona genkeys
 ```
 - Generates an RSA key pair in `/etc/gargona/`, creating `hash.pub` (public key) and `hash.key` (private key), where `hash` is the base64-encoded hash of the public key.
+- The `hash` in name file `hash.pub` is used to specify the sender in the `listen` command; if omitted, messages for all `*.pub` keys in `/etc/gargona/` are retrieved.
+- To decrypt messages, the recipient must have the sender’s `hash.key` private key in `/etc/gargona/`, which must be securely shared by the user.
 - **Key Permissions**: Private keys (`*.key`) should be readable only by the owner (`chmod 600`).
 Public keys (`*.pub`) can be world-readable (`chmod 644`).
 Check permissions with:
   ```bash
   ls -la /etc/gargona